 Yes, startups must have a current CWRU student (undergraduate or graduate) or CWRU alum that has equity stake in the company (either founder vesting or 1% of the company vested in the future) are eligible to apply.
 Ideas must also have a student or alum on the team.
 (Note: there is no time restriction on alumni status).
 A current CWRU student or CWRU alum should be the team’s point of contact for the competition.

 How do you define “part of a founding team?”

 For the purposes of this competition, a founding team member is defined as a person with an equity position in a startup company.

-How established must my business be in order to compete?
+For the Venture Track, how established must my business be in order to compete?
 Are ideas or business plans acceptable?

 Can my business or my team be located outside Ohio or even outside the United States?

 As long as your team includes at least one current CWRU student or a CWRU alum you are eligible to enter this competition.
 There are no geographical restrictions.